 Shown here is the ultimate square piano, for sophistication and quality of workmanship.
 It was made by Mathuschek & Co of New York, about 1875.
 [Moravian College, Bethlehem, PA].
 It has a full iron frame, with over-stringing on three levels.
-The tone is very strong, almost equal to late nineteenth-century grand pianos, and the treble tones are very clear and pleasing.
+The tone is very strong, almost equal to late nineteenth-century grand pianos, and the treble tones are very clear and bell-like.
 Here the elaborately carved casework, in a pseudo-baroque style, has a polished ebonised finish, probably applied by an over-enthusiastic piano shop; many by this maker have rosewood veneered exteriors.
 Richard Burnett has made an impressive recording on such a piano by Mathuschek.

 Hear this piano by Mathuschek at Finchcocks.

 Piano by Mathuschek - Old Browser Version

 It is available on CD with his book Company of Pianos featuring more than 30 instruments.
 In England and France the last square pianos were made about 1866.
 By then the modern style of compact uprights, called 'cottage pianos' or 'cabinet pianos' had become more popular for small rooms, though their touch was never equal to a good square piano.
 The last American square pianos were made c.1905.
 Thereafter square pianos, particularly the earlier examples, were regarded with wistful nostalgia as something quaint and old-fashioned, featured by many artists of genre scenes to evoke 'bygone times', usually played by a young lady in Regency-style dress.
 Only in recent years has there been a renaissance when these long-neglected instruments have been appreciated for their fine craftsmanship and the beautiful effects that they can impart to classical period music.

 Return to Michael Cole's Home Page.